Skip to content

 It is by no means easy to take on any public authority when trying to prove their negligence has resulted in your injury.
 This is not only because of the protections offered to such authorities under s 43 and 45 of the CLA, but because it is usually one individual taking on a large, well-staffed organisation.

-BPC Lawyers is a specialist personal injury law firm with years of experience helping individuals pursue negligence claims against larger organisations such as public authorities.
+BPC Lawyers is a specialist compensation injury law firm with years of experience helping individuals pursue negligence claims against larger organisations such as public authorities.
 If you believe your injury is the result of negligence by a local government or roads authority, get in touch today for a free case evaluation on (02) 8280 6900.